michaelbrooks/uw-message-coding/README.md

 ### Update the database

-If someone has added migrations, you can run `fab update_app` to run the migrations and update your development database.
+If someone has added migrations, you can run `fab migrate` to run the migrations and update your development database.